 Just got my FoundersCard today.
 FoundersCard is a new program that gives entrepreneurs some love via discounts from top tier brands.
-(If you're an entrepreneur and you want to apply, you can use my charter member discount code to cut the $495/yr membership fee down (currently a guaranteed rate for life of $295, although that may change).
+(If you're an entrepreneur and you want to apply, you can use my charter member discount code to cut the $795/yr membership fee down (a guaranteed rate for life of $395/yr).
 Click here, then hit the "apply now" button and use my discount promo code "FCDANI404" in the referral section to get the rate.
-This is a discount the CEO of FoundersCard set up for readers of my blog, so thanks Eric.)

 Having come from the corporate world 10 years ago, where everyone is telling you what a star you are, I can definitely say that being an entrepreneur can be lonely.
 Not lonely in a bad way at all, but in a "you have to pat yourself on the back" way because until you get some traction, there won't be anyone else around you that's as passionate about what you're doing as you are.
 So it's nice to have a group like this one that's "got your back" as an entrepreneur.